-1. Supporting business operations on a global scale 24/7.
-XDCR lets you globally distribute and operate separate, active, but coordinated copies of a single database in multiple locations.
-For example, you can maintain copies of a product inventory database at two or more separate warehouses, close to the applications that need the data.
+The second business issue that DR addresses is the need to maintain separate, active copies of the database in separate locations.
+For example, XDCR allows you to maintain copies of a product inventory database at two or more separate warehouses, close to the applications that need the data.
 This feature makes it possible to support massive numbers of clients that could not be supported by a single database instance or might result in unacceptable latency when the database and the users are geographically separated.
 The databases can even reside on separate continents.